 - a shifting population, with some areas experiencing population growth and others experiencing a drop.

 A range of strategic assets support the region's economy:

 - agricultural land

 - natural river beauty

 - great quality of life.

 Council uses a regional economic modelling program called REMPLAN to model the flow on effects of investment and job creation.
-REMPLAN can produce a number of different impact reports showing the flow on effects generated across industries in terms of employment, tourism, workforce and many other factors.
+REMPLAN generates a number of reports including employment, tourism, workforce and many other factors.